Frequently Asked Questions

-“Bidding” is the term used in Choice Based Lettings schemes to mean that an applicant wishes to be considered for a property.
+“Bidding” is the term used in Choice Based Lettings schemes to mean that an applicant wishes to be considered for a property / placing an interest.
 There is no money involved and no-one can place more than one “bid” for a single property.

 How does the Council advertise empty properties?

 Properties are advertised through this website and a dedicated phone line, for those who cannot access the internet.

 The advert will include (where possible) a photograph of the property and full description including, for example: where it is; how many bedrooms; whether it is suitable for someone who uses a wheelchair; whether it is sheltered housing for older people; type of heating and details of rent and service charges.

 How can I express an interest in/bid for properties I want?

 There will be a variety of ways you can bid: by telephone, on-line at the On The Move website, through the Interactive Voice Recognition telephone service or by direct contact with a member of staff or someone providing support.
 Applicants will not be given preference for how quickly a bid is made or the way a bid is made during the bidding cycle, allocations will not be made on a “first come first served” basis.
 On the closing date for bids (every Sunday night at 11.59pm) all the eligible bids will be shortlisted.